 Yes, students will be able to borrow a loaner iPad from the tech office.
-Once they sign into iCloud and Google Drive, they'll have access to all of their regular apps and files in a matter of minutes.
+They'll have access to many of the required apps and files in a matter of minutes.
 Students assume financial responsibility for the School's iPad while it is loaned to them.

 What if a student forgets their charger at home and needs to recharge their iPad during the school day?

-One of the minor advantages of everyone using an iPad is that chargers are easy to borrow from friends, and easy for the school to stock loaners.
-Charging stations are available in the Library and the Counseling Center.
+One of the minor advantages of everyone using an iPad is that chargers are small and easy to transport.
+If they forget their charger, charging stations are available in the Library and the Counseling Center.